Skip to main content

 • University Career Center: Fall & Spring Career Fair Funding

-• At the beginning of each Fall and Spring semester student groups with approved KFS accounts will be emailed to indicate their interest in working at the Career Fairs
+• At the beginning of each Fall and Spring semester student groups with approved USource accounts will be emailed to indicate their interest in working at the Career Fairs

-• Student groups' KFS payments will be based on the number of hours each group member volunteers
+• Student groups' USource payments will be based on the number of hours each group member volunteers

 • Donations/Grants/Contributions from University Departments

-• If a university department is transferring funds to your account, it can take up to a month for the funds to appear in your KFS account
+• If a university department is transferring funds to your account, it can take up to a month for the funds to appear in your Workday USource account

 • To expedite access to those funds, the university department can email SORC (sorc@umd.edu) notifying them that the transfer has been initiated.
-They must include in the email:
+They should include details of the transfer in Workday (i.e. journal number) in the email.

 Acceptable Uses for SGR